PreschoolKindergartenFirst Grade

 Focus on the Muscle, Not the Grade

 As you move through these summer months, remember: it’s not about how much your child completes.
-It’s about the fact that they picked up a pencil, focused for a few minutes, and engaged their mind.
+It’s about the fact that they picked up a pencil, stayed with it for a few minutes, and engaged their mind.
 If you keep the learning muscle warm, the rest will take care of itself in September.

 Frequently asked questions